EDUCBA

 Waterfall Chart in Excel

-Waterfall Chart in excel is quite a different but very useful tool used to show the up and down in the data where each tower or column starts from the top of the lowest point of previous data.
-For example, if a first iteration counts as 100 and the second as 110, then the second column will start after the previous column end at 100, and it will be shown by +10 figure or with number how much the next iteration goes up.
+Waterfall Chart in Excel is quite a useful tool to show the up and down in the data where each tower or column starts from the top of the lowest point of previous data.
+For example, if the first iteration counts as 100 and the second as 110, then the second column will start after the previous column end at 100, and it will be shown by a +10 figure or with several how much the next iteration goes up.

-The waterfall chart helps to explain the cumulative effect of how the growth or reduction happening over a period of time.
+The waterfall chart helps to explain the cumulative effect of how the growth or reduction happens over a period of time.
 Let’s see an example of a waterfall chart to understand better.

 How to Create Waterfall Chart in Excel?